Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 - `<publisher-address>` - Ethereum wallet address that will be used by Oracle service to send new prices to the contract;

-- `<MRENCLAVE>` and `<MRSIGNER>` - values that you received at the end of [Step 2](#step-2-prepare-oracle-service-for-deployment-on-super-protocol). <br/>**Note:** if at some point you will need to redo Step 2 and prepare the solution again, you will have different MRENCLAVE and MRSIGNER and will have to change them in the smart contract.
-Refer to [changing MRENCLAVE and MRSIGNER](#changing-mrenclave-and-mrsigner) to modify these without redeploying the contract;
+- `<MRENCLAVE>` and `<MRSIGNER>` - values that you received at the end of [Step 2](#writing-manifest-and-encrypting-the-oracle-service). <br/>**Note:** if at some point you will need to redo Step 2 and prepare the solution again, you will have different MRENCLAVE and MRSIGNER and will have to change them in the smart contract.
+Refer to [updating MRENCLAVE and MRSIGNER](#updating-mrenclave-and-mrsigner) to modify these without redeploying the contract;

-- `<x509-verifier-address>` - x509 verifier contract address, the result of [Step 1](#step-1-deploy-the-x509-verifier-smart-contract).
+- `<x509-verifier-address>` - x509 verifier contract address, the result of [Step 1](#deploy-the-smart-contract).

 The result will be the oracle smart contact address.
 Use it to verify the contract on-chain, as we did for x509-verifier: